jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     });

-This part is a copy of the out-of-the-box handler for Move with the object renamed to MoveReplaced.
-The MoveReplaced object has two methods: text and edit.
-Text is what is displayed for the component in read mode.
+This part is a copy of the out-of-the-box handler for `Move` with the object renamed to `MoveReplaced`.
+The `MoveReplaced` object has two methods:
+`text` and `edit`.
+The `text` method returns what is displayed for the component in read mode.
 Edit is for edit mode.
-The edit method is what is responsible for generating the button that invokes the folder picker.
-In this case, edit leverages an existing renderer called “arca:destination-dialog-button” that is defined in the superclass.
+The `edit` method is what is responsible for generating the button that invokes the folder picker.
+In this case, `edit` leverages an existing renderer called `arca:destination-dialog-button` that is defined in the superclass.
 If you needed to produce markup for a parameter for which Alfresco doesn't already have a renderer, you would add the appropriate code to the renderers object.